spipm/PGPMailbot/README.md

 #### Working example ####

-Bot currently runs on graa.nl.
 The examples below show its usage with Thunderbird and Enigmail.

 A normal email will trigger a response with a public key and the request to encrypt: